limansky/beanpuree/README.md

 ## Usage

-BeanPurée is available for Scala 2.10, 2.11, 2.12 and 2.13.
+BeanPurée is available for 2.11, 2.12 and 2.13.
 You can add it to your project adding in `build.sbt`

 ```Scala